|

 -Theophrastus - study of botany, treatise on physiological psychology (on the senses), a collection of personality sketches (characters);

--Galen - influenced medicine with theory of humors.
+-Galen - influenced medicine with his theory of humors.
 Was a practitioner.
 Integrated anatomy and physiology.

 -Homer-(applied psychology).
 "Nothing is sweeter than home."
-The greatest of the epic poets.
-A psycho-historian.
+Is considered the greatest of the epic poets.
+Homer was a psycho-historian.
 Wrote two great epic masterpieces, the Iliad and the Odyssey.

 -Sophocles- "Tis not my nature to join in hating, but in loving."
 A major tragic poet of the 5th century BC.
 The Athenian audiences responded enthusiastically to his emergence as his work was animated by serenity and was therefore most appropriate to meet the requirements of an audience enjoying the triumphs of Athens.
 He brought about many innovations in the art of dramaturgy.